roxana9922/deepfake-detector/README.md

 The focus of the project is not only classification accuracy, but also robustness, dataset bias, explainability, generalisation risk, and the limitations of deploying deepfake detectors in realistic cybersecurity scenarios.

+This is important in cybersecurity because deepfakes can be used for social engineering, identity impersonation, fraud, misinformation and reputational harm.
+A detection system can support analysts by flagging suspicious media, but incorrect predictions can also create risk.
+For this reason, the project evaluates not only accuracy, but also false positives, false negatives, explainability and whether the system should be trusted only as human decision-support.

 ## Project Title

 **Explainable Deepfake Detection for Cybersecurity: Evaluating Robustness, Explainability and Generalisation Risk in AI Media Forensics**